junbinzhao/FluxCalR/README.md

 ```R
 devtools::install_github("junbinzhao/FluxCalR")
 ```
-The functioning of the package is based on other R packages: `tidyverse`, `lubridate`, `assertthat`, `magrittr` and they have to be installed before using the functions in the `FluxCalR` package.
+The functioning of the package is based on other R packages: `tidyverse`, `lubridate`, `assertthat`, `magrittr` and they must be installed before using the functions in the `FluxCalR` package.

 **Load data**

-The format of data input are specialized to that of from **Los Gatos Research (LGR) Ultraportable Gas Analyzers**
+The format of data input are specialized to that from **Los Gatos Research (LGR) Ultraportable Gas Analyzers**
     <http://www.lgrinc.com/analyzers/ultraportable/>.
 Use the the function **`Load_LGR()`** to load raw data from LGR;
     it automatically removes the extra lines at the beginning and the end, and convert timestamps into the format that is readable in R. See details and examples ``?Load_LGR()``.